 About the Refillery + How-to

 2. Select your bulk products and checkout online.
-You can find all pre-filled bulk products that we offer through the "Bulk Local Shopping" link.
-These items will come in a mason jar that you can refill your home dispensers with.
-If you would like to purchase a dispenser first, you can also find several options on our site (some already filled).
+You can find all pre-filled bulk products/sizes that we offer here.
+These items will come in a mason jar (for liquid goods) or paper bag (for dry goods) or the selected pre-filled dispenser you choose.
+The mason jar and paper bags are provided for transport and so that you can refill your home dispensers.
+If you would like to purchase a dispenser first, you can find several options on our site.
 If you'd like any other items added to your bulk delivery, just include them in the same order.

 4. You will receive an email once your order has been delivered to your home (for local delivery) or to the stockist that you wish to pick up from.

-However, the average amount of plastic recycling (those that make it to your bin) that actually gets fully recycled is only 9% in Canada.
-In 2020, it is also tough to ignore the impacts this is having globally from an environmental, a health, and an ethical, point of view.
+However, the average amount of plastic recycling (those that make it to your bin) that actually gets fully recycled is only 8% in Ontario.
+Some darker colour plastics, like black plastic, cannot be recycled at all.
+Plus, plastic can only be recycled once (not over and over as we used to think) and must be mixed with new plastic to be recycled.
+Plastics take a few centuries to degrade, and as they do so, they break into micro plastic waste, which ends up in our water and food and our bodies.
+In 2021, it is tough to ignore the impacts this is having globally from an environmental, a health, and an ethical, point of view.

 Bulk refillery shopping has decreased our own family's costs to access these products (it is far cheaper to refill than buy new), and completely eliminates the throw-away waste and production of cheap plastics.
-However, it is hardly realistic when a lot of these items are offered so far away from our home community.
+However, it is hardly realistic when a lot of these items are offered so far away from our home community, especially when we want to support local economies as much as we can.
 Hopefully we remove that barrier for you, and we can head down a better path together.

 How does it work?